YuchenLou/ZO-BCD/README.md

 ## Audio Attack
 To replicate our audio attacks do the following:
 1. You will need the Audio, Wavelet, and Deep Learning toolboxes in Matlab installed.
 2. Follow the instructions [here](https://www.mathworks.com/help/deeplearning/ug/deep-learning-speech-recognition.html) to download the SpeechCommands data set.
-Put the folders in `Image Attack/Sounds`.
+Put the folders in `Audio Attack/Sounds`.
 This path can be changed in `ZO_BCD_Audio_Targeted_Test.m`.
 3. Open the MATLAB Deep Learning Speech Recognition Example folder (as described [here](https://www.mathworks.com/help/deeplearning/ug/deep-learning-speech-recognition.html) ).
 You will need to copy `commandNet.mat` and `helperExtractAuditoryFeatures.m` into `Audio Attack` .
 4. That's it!
 You can now run `ZO_BCD_Audio_Targeted_Test.m` and see the results.
 Note that we have included a few sample outputs in `Examples`.